escapin/sElect/README.md

 *Mix server(s)*:

-For each 'dir' in 'mix'
+for each 'dir' in the 'mix' folder,
 ```
 cd mix/dir
 node mixServer.js